Why Concrete Settles

 While this solution leaves homeowners with a new slab (on the same settled soil), this option is extremely disruptive and expensive and can only be done when the weather is nice and temperatures are above freezing.
 Another problem that homeowners encounter is the color of the new slab will not match the color of the original slab making the area off-putting for potential buyers.

-The PolyRenewal™ system is a state of the art approach to repairing and lifting settled or uneven concrete slabs.
-Rather than using a concrete and mud mixture like Mudjacking, PolyRenewal™ uses high-density, waterproof polymers to raise the slab back to the original level.
+The PolyRenewal™ system is a state-of-the-art approach to repairing and lifting settled or uneven concrete slabs.
+Rather than using a concrete and mud mixture like Mudjacking, PolyRenewal™ uses high-density, waterproof polymers to raise the slab.

 Unlike Mudjacking or concrete replacement, the PolyRenewal™ system is completed using minimal disruption.
 Small, penny-sized holes are drilled in the concrete slab and the polyurethane foam is injected under the slab.
 The polyurethane foam is then expanded and allows for the appropriate lift.
 The lightweight foam has a quick cure time of 15 minutes, making the slab usable minutes after the job is complete.
 The PolyRenewal™ system is also environmentally friendly, ensuring the product will never rot or deteriorate underground.